mittelmark/tmdoc/README.md

 - 2025-04-02 0.9.0
     - better support for Tcl man pages (images, code examples)
     - support for kroki code chunks
+- 2025-06-09 0.10.0
+    - support for embedded code of different programming languages like C, C++, Python etc and displaying text output from the code

 ## TODO

 - kroki code chunk support  (done)